oofdere/kvcmlive/_shows/jamsandjive.md

     text: "Talk, Eclectic"
 ---

-Jams & Jive is co-hosted by The Good Foot's Bosco Bonetti and Rhythm and Views host Dr. Lovey who discuss current events, their own lives, and play hits from a variety of genres from yesteryear through today.
+Jams and Jive is co-hosted by The Good Foot's Bosco Bonetti and Rhythm and Views host Dr. Lovey who discuss current events, their own lives, and play hits from a variety of genres from yesteryear through today.